August 20th, 2015 | Posted by: superadmin

 June 1st, 2015 | Posted by: superadmin

 The tab key is useful for moving to the next input field on the screen.
 Unfortunately, for those of you using the MC 9100/9200 series handheld devices from Zebra, you may have noticed there is no tab key on the keyboard.
-You could access the tab key by opening up the on screen keyboard but this is a bit cumbersome.
-The easiest way to tab across fields on the ToolHound mobile program is to press the Blue function key followed by the space key.
+However, even with no tab key, there are was to perform the tab function.
+You could access the tab key by opening up the on-screen keyboard, but many users find this to be a bit cumbersome.
+So, the easiest way to tab across fields on the ToolHound mobile program is to press the Blue function key followed by the space key.

 May 21st, 2015 | Posted by: superadmin